Urezzzer/ontology_based_classification_system/README.md

 It might help people to classify in different applied fields where ml-solution is expencive or unavalaible.
 This system has explanaition subsystem as an advantage vs ml-model.
 It don't pretent to be the great idea, is just a try to formalize classification task.

 ### How to improve
-1. Use mangoDB instead of SQLite (allow to simplify the code, make it more readable)
+1. Use mongoDB instead of SQLite (allow to simplify the code, make it more readable)

 ## Editor